osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 {:.desc}

-The names and structure of these tables, colloquially referred to as "slim tables", are an **internal implemention detail** of osm2pgsql.
+The names and structure of these tables, colloquially referred to as "slim tables", are an **internal implementation detail** of osm2pgsql.
 While they do not usually change between releases of osm2pgsql, be advised that if you rely on the content or layout of these tables in your application, it is your responsibility to check whether your assumptions are still true in a newer